pyinfra-dev/pyinfra/.github/PULL_REQUEST_TEMPLATE.md

     Please provide a short description of the proposed change and here's a handy checklist of things to make PRs quicker to review and merge.

-    Note that we will not merge new connectors, but instead welcome PRs that link to thid party connector packages.
+    Note that we will not merge new connectors, but instead welcome PRs that link to third party connector packages.
 -->